getodk/docs/collect-best-practices.rst

    :alt: Image showing form list.
    :class: device-screen-vertical

 5. Shortcut for the selected form will appear on your home screen.
-You can move the shortcut to the desired position by drag and drop.
+You can move the shortcut to the desired position by :gesture:`drag and drop`.

 .. image:: /img/collect-best-practices/form-shortcut.png
    :alt: Image showing form shortcut.